MicrosoftDocs/CortanaSkillsKit/docs/skills/adding-speech.md

 keywords: cortana
 ---
+# Add speech to your Cortana skill #
 The Cortana channel will speak the message or response sent from the skill to the channel if the _speak_ property is set on the message.
 Bot Service bots do not speak by default, so you need to make minor modifications to get Cortana to speak!